infil00p/infil00p.org/_posts/new_blog.md

 * Co-Founding the Vancouver Hack Space and disavowing it once they decided to add cameras
 * Doing a Community WiFi thing and deciding that it actually needs to come from the communities it serves
 * Putting on a Live Hip-Hop concert in Surrey despite not knowing anything about HipHop or the Vancouver Hip Hop scene in the late 2000s, or even being from Vancouver
-* Owning a Rivian R1T
+* Owning a Rivian R1T and posting a ton of pictures of it on Instagram

 And now I'm going to be starting on my next big adventure, which is hiking 2650 miles from Mexico to Canada on the Pacific Crest Trail.
 I'm leaving my job of seventeen years (some would argue the job left me), leaving my family for five whole months, leaving the whole GenAI hype and tech in general behind.

 ## WHY?

 In short, I'm burned out and the job market sucks.
-I also need to get away from the hype machine that is AI to actually figure out if any of my startup ideas are any good and can be used by real people or businesses.
-I've been at the forefront of software development on and off for seventeen years at this point, first with mobile, and more recently with AI.
-I honestly need a break from tech.
+Throughout my career, but especially over the past five years, there's been a constant battle between my health and my career, and due to external factors, the career always won.
+However, financially and due to circumstances beyond my control, I am now in a situation where I have the opportunity to put my career on a temporary pause and pursue a long time goal of thru-hiking the Pacific Crest Trail.

 ## OK, But why the PCT?